Killing of former Auburn professor at city park shakes community

 Gard Schnuelle had gone to the park to walk her dog.
 The dog was found safe and returned to her family, WRBL reported.

-Police have given limited public information about the slaying and why they suspect Dabney.
+Police have given limited public information about the killing and why they suspect Dabney.
 Lee County Coroner Daniel Sexton told The Associated Press that Gard Schnuelle died from multiple sharp force injuries.

-A judge has scheduled a preliminary hearing next month in the case.
-Lee County District Attorney Jessica Ventiere told The Associated Press that her office intends to seek the death penalty.
+A judge scheduled a preliminary hearing next month in the case.
+Lee County District Attorney Jessica Ventiere told AP that her office intends to seek the death penalty.

-Andrew Stanley, a defense attorney appointed to represent Dabney, declined to comment Monday, noting they were in the early stages of the case.
+Andrew Stanley, a defense attorney appointed to represent Dabney, declined to comment Monday, noting that the case was in its early stages.

-Bill Birmingham, the pastor of an Auburn non-denominational Christian church, came with a small group to pray at the park.
-He said there were noticeably fewer people at the park on Tuesday in the aftermath of the slaying.
+Bill Birmingham, the pastor of an nondenominational Christian church in Auburn, came with a small group to pray at the park.
+He said there were noticeably fewer people there Tuesday.

 “We come out to pray just for things to be peaceful,” he said.